FWH solver¶

 Note

-Using the zCFD FWH solver
+Running the zCFD FWH solver¶

 The zCFD FWH solver consists of a series of python modules, which are accessible from within the zCFD command-line environment.
 Three python dictionaries, controlling the surface, observer, and solver settings, are required as inputs to the fwh.solve function.
 This function then returns time histories of the pressures at the specified observer points, in the nested dictionaries pOut and tOut.

-For an aerofoil in a wind tunnel (as in Fig. 1 and Fig. 2), an appropriate python script (including a small amount of post-processing) might look like this:
+For an aerofoil in a wind tunnel (as in Fig. 4 and Fig. 5), an appropriate python script (including a small amount of post-processing) might look like this:

-from solvers import fwh, motions
+from solvers import fwh, motion

 from matplotlib import pyplot as plt